 Eat less meat

 You don't have to go vegetarian or vegan to cut down on your meat consumption.
 Within this decade, consumer spending on meat substitutes has surpassed $550 million annually.
 Putting aside the morality and health aspects, animal agriculture is one of the largest contributors to greenhouse gas emissions and represents a huge problem of energy inefficiency/loss of natural resources moving forward.
-If we do not collectively start making changes to our diets (ex: Meatless Mondays, committing to only eating meat once a day, or even a few times a week) climate change will accelerate.
+If we do not collectively start changing our diets (Meatless Mondays, VB6, OMD, Reducetarian) climate change will accelerate.

 Have fewer kids

-As shown in the graphic at the top of this page, the single most impactful decision a person can make to curb his/her carbon footprint is to have fewer or no children.
+As shown in the graphic at the top of this block, the single most impactful decision a person can make to curb his/her carbon footprint is to have fewer or no children.
+More and more people are deciding to not have children because of climate change concerns.
+Having a single child represents an average of 9,441 metric tons of carbon being added to the atmosphere, and future generations are going to be living in an increasingly inhospitable world with fierce competition for basic resources like food, water, and affordable housing.
 There are also hundreds of thousands of children in the foster care system in the US at any given time, and those kids deserve to be in loving homes as well.
 Adoption services may be expensive and arduous processes, but so is pregnancy and childbirth.

 Do your research to find out if you are buying products from responsibly sustainable companies.
 When possible and sensible, shop local to minimize the monetary and environmental cost of shipping materials for longer distances.
 And shopping at thrift/resale stores is a way to give a second life to items.
 A perfect example of this would be baby clothes, which you can probably get for free off other parents you know who are looking to clear out entire closets of stuff vs. spending hundreds of dollars on something that your child will wear 5 times before they grow out of it.